 Please get in touch if you have any information about this vessel by sending us a message below.

 The black painted hull of this 14m long vessel was wide for her length and with a low freeboard amidships, raised bow and stern and flat transom, reminiscent of Mediterranean harbour vessels.
 The hull is lightly constructed from two layers of diagonal planking held together with iron fastenings and reinforced with iron knees.
 The sturdy single mast laid flat on her deck in 1981 suggests a sailing ship but she may also have been powered as the gap between rudder and transom may have been for a propeller.
 Large towing bitts were fitted on her low deck aft and deep bilge keels on her hull suggest that she was a tug.

-Very little now remains of this vessel.
+Very little now remains of this vessel, last investigated in 2017.

 Tamerton Lake, off Mill Quay

 From Tamerton Foliot take Station Road and the remains of the hulk are 150m from the head of the Lake on the north side.

 Position OS: SX 46488 60903